averinaleks/bot/README.md

 When both TensorFlow and PyTorch start in the same container you might see messages like `Unable to register cuDNN factory` or `computation placer already registered`.
-These warnings appear because each framework loads CUDA plugins and tries to register them more than once.
-They are not fatal errors and can be safely ignored.
-Using the CPU Dockerfile avoids these messages entirely.
+These lines appear while each framework loads CUDA plugins and tries to register them more than once.
+They are warnings, not fatal errors, and can be safely ignored.
+Building the image with `Dockerfile.cpu` avoids them entirely.

 ## Docker Compose logs